Live courses belong in this category

 After successfully completing both days of the AIA’s SAP training, eligible individuals will need to fill out the Cal OES registration form in order to receive their California-issued registration ID card.

-In order to earn AIA CE LUs for this course, participants must attend both live sessions and complete 38 question quiz.
+To earn AIA CE LUs for this course, participants must attend both live sessions and complete the 38-question quiz.
 Purchase of this course is non-refundable.

 Not yet licensed?
 While this training is intended for licensed architects, engineers, or certified building inspectors, we encourage students and emerging professionals to take the training.
 Completing the training provides early exposure to the importance of disaster assistance and helps build a sustainable pipeline of future and certified professionals that can serve as Building Evaluators.
 If you become licensed within 5 years of successfully completing the training, you are eligible to be certified and receive a Cal-OES registration ID Card.
 In the meantime, you will be able to participate in deployments under the supervision of a licensed and certified architect.